-You can carry out shotbox execution using the numeric keypad control block, the Flexi Pad control block, or the utility/shotbox control block.
+You can carry out shotbox execution using the numeric keypad control block, the Flexi Pad control block, the utility/shotbox control block, or the cross-point control block buttons.

 For details of operation, see Chapter 15 "Shotbox" (Volume 2).

 Setup